 A Cautious Welcome to the Future

-Look, I'm not a total Luddite.
-The idea has merit, especially for people with mobility issues who live in buildings without lifts.
+None of this is to say the idea has no merit, especially for people with mobility issues who live in buildings without lifts.
 The execution, though?
-I'm keeping my expectations lower than a robot's clearance under a garden gate.
+Expectations should probably stay lower than a robot's clearance under a garden gate.

-I suspect the first generation will be limited, buggy, and the subject of a thousand viral 'fail' videos.
+The first generation will likely be limited, buggy, and the subject of a thousand viral 'fail' videos.
 They'll probably only work in perfect, suburban conditions with wide, clear paths.
-My street, with its uneven paving slabs and overgrown hedges, likely won't see one for years.
+Streets with uneven paving slabs and overgrown hedges likely won't see one for years.

-Maybe I'm just being a pessimist.
+Maybe that's just pessimism.
 Perhaps they'll be wonderful.
-But after finally getting that fern settled in its new pot, I can't help but think about the fragility of systems.
+But once that fern is finally settled in its new pot, it's hard not to think about the fragility of systems.
 One small error in code, one misjudged obstacle, and things get messy.
 Dirt everywhere, roots akimbo.

-I'll believe in the stair-climbing delivery utopia when I see it.
-And until then, I'll be keeping a close eye on the reviews, robot-related or otherwise.
+The stair-climbing delivery utopia will be worth believing in once it's actually seen working.
+And until then, it's worth keeping a close eye on the reviews, robot-related or otherwise.